ayushnanda14/Sudoku_Solver/README.md

 1. Initial State :–
 A list of numbers representing the sudoku matrix.
 It contains numbers from 0 to 9, with zero representing the blank or unfilled cells.
 The numbers are filled based on the Sudoku Rule*.

-Note = Sudoku Rule – That every row, column and a 3x3 sub-matrix (only the outer most) should have only one occurrence of a number from the set [1..9].
 2. Goal Test:-
 If a state contains no blank or unfilled cells and the state follows the Sudoku Rule then it is a goal state.